 You aren't just making friends.
 You are creating future sales.

 And sometimes, you need a break from social media.
-Luckily, we offer Facebook message answering and 24/7 chat.
+Luckily, we offer 24/7 chat answering.
 Using our services lets you know your followers will receive answers promptly while still allowing you the freedom to work on other parts of your business.
-Take the pressure off your employees to monitor chat services and answer Facebook messages and let them focus on their work.
+Take the pressure off your employees to monitor chat services and let them focus on their work.

 Running a business takes a lot of hard work and dedication, but the virtual receptionists at Smith.ai are here to take care of the tasks that help keep your business moving.
 Book a free 30-minute sales consultation with us so we can discuss your business’s needs.
 During our call, we can explain our pricing and our 14-day, money-back guarantee, along with any other questions you have about our services.
 Get started with Smith.ai today.